automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Wulagasaurus.md

 # Wulagasaurus
-## Description: The earliest saurolophine hadrosaur in the fossil record.
+## The earliest saurolophine hadrosaur in the fossil record.